cockpit-project/cockpit/HACKING.md

 When relying on CI to run the test suite, this is all that is necessary to work on the JavaScript components of Cockpit.

-To actually build the Cockpit binaries themselves from source (including to run the integration tests locally), you will need additional header files and other components.
-Check `tools/cockpit.spec` for the concrete Fedora build dependencies.
+To build the Cockpit binaries from source, required to run the integration tests locally (see `test/README.md`), you will need additional header files and other components.

-Note that `tools/cockpit.spec` is a template filled in by `tools/gen-spec-dependencies`, and cannot be directly parsed by dnf.
 The following should work in a fresh Git clone:

     $ sudo dnf install dnf-utils python-srpm-macros
-    $ tools/gen-spec-dependencies tools/cockpit.spec
+    $ TEMPFILE=$(mktemp -u --suffix=.spec) && \
+      sed 's/%{npm-version:.*}/0/' tools/cockpit.spec >$TEMPFILE && \
-    $ sudo dnf builddep --spec tools/cockpit.spec
+      sudo dnf builddep --spec $TEMPFILE && \
+      rm $TEMPFILE

+Note that `tools/cockpit.spec` is a template filled in by `tools/gen-spec-dependencies` when building RPMs, and cannot be directly parsed by dnf.

 For running the browser unit tests, the following dependencies are required: